MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 * In the *Swap Double* policy, the synchronization with the LCD controller is more effortless.
 An interrupt is thrown as soon as the LCD controller has updated its front buffer address.
 In the *Single* policy, the copy buffer process should be synchronized with the LCD tearing signal.
 * In the *Single* policy, during the copy, the destination buffer (the front buffer) is used by the copy buffer process (DMA, memcopy, etc.) and by the LCD controller.
 Both masters are using the same RAM section.
 This same RAM section switches in *Write* mode (copy buffer process) and *Read* mode (LCD controller).

-.. _section_display_copyswap:
+.. _section_display_transmitswap:

-Copy and Swap Buffer
+Transmit and Swap Buffer
 --------------------

 Serial Connection